What are the Tax Implications of a Business in a High Net Worth Divorce?

 The bottom line states that as a high net worth individual, you should expect profound tax implications pre and post-divorce.
 As a business owner, you would want to protect your organization’s future operations during and post-divorce.
 If your business grew in value during your marriage, your spouse might be eligible for a cut of the profits without the tax implications.

-An experienced and knowledgeable high net worth divorce lawyer in Chicago can help you determine and take care of said implications in a way that can keep your business intact.
+Our experienced and knowledgeable high net worth divorce lawyer in Chicago can help you determine and take care of said implications in a way that can keep your business intact.
 That is where the legal team at the Law Office of Fedor Kozlov can prove invaluable.
 Our attorneys have a deep understanding of Illinois tax laws and implications associated with a high net worth divorce.

 We understand that every extra dollar you pay to the IRS is money that your family cannot use.
 Plus, every asset that comes to you with a tax burden can compromise your future income and business opportunities.
 To ensure a fair and favorable divorce, we urge you to consider the tax implications you and your business can face during and after your divorce.